What Are Mortgage Affordability Checks?

 • Type of employment: it’s not just how much you earn, but where that money comes from.
 Whether you’re an employee or self-employed will affect how your application is assessed.
 Some lenders will have tighter criteria or alternative rules if you run your own business.

 • Source of income: some lenders will have strict definitions about what they can accept as income.
-So, if you earn commission, bonuses, overtime, or any other income type – it’s worth dealing with a lender who will take all this into account.
+So, if you earn a commission, bonuses, overtime, or any other income type – it’s worth dealing with a lender who will take all this into account.
 This is a great way to stretch what you can afford without needing to access a higher salary multiple.

 • Credit scores: this gives lenders a brief overview of your financial history.
 It’s worth downloading all your credit reports before you start the application process.
 Doing this will allow you to spot any errors or make improvements ahead of time.
 A poor credit record could indirectly affect how much you can borrow in the sense that it will limit the number of lenders willing to consider your application.